hanxiaomax/CarND-Behavioral-Cloning-P3/README.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA I thought this model might be appropriate because it as adopted by NVIDIA team for their end-to-end training a self-driving car.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I tried to modify the model in there ways :

-To combat the overfitting, I modified the model so that ...
+1. without dropout layer and do not resize the image(model.h5)

-Then I ...
+2. add droupout layer(model-improved.h5)

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+3. argument the data(model-improved-withjitter.h5)

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+the result are shown in video `run-test1.mp4`, `run-test2.mp4` and `run-test3.mp4`

 #### 2. Final Model Architecture